Plegeus/fproxy/README.md

 # fproxy #
 ## Introduction ##
+> [!WARNING]
+> This crate is very new, functionality may be subject to change.
 Rust has an unstable ABI which makes rust to rust ffi unsafe (across dll boundaries).
 This crate aims to solve that issue by creating ffi-safe wrappers around existing types, so called proxies.

 ## The Goal ##